Template for PTE Summarize Spoken Text: Tips For Higher Scores

 PTE Summarize Spoken Text Templates and Tips

 PTE Summarize Spoken Text (PTE SST) is an integrated listening and writing task that assesses your ability to comprehend and summarize spoken content.
+The Summarize Spoken Text task is part of the listening section of the PTE exam.

 In this section, you will listen to an audio recording, which can be a lecture, conversation, or presentation.
 It usually lasts from 60 to 90 seconds.
+Reviewing an audio transcript can help you practice summarizing the main ideas and key details from the spoken text.

 Then, you have about 10 minutes to summarize what you have heard.
 Your summary has to be 50 to 70 words in length.
 If it lasts more or less than that range, your response can be unaccepted.
 Therefore, it is better to notice this point when writing.